A blood test measures the lead levels in your body. A high level of lead in the body indicates lead poisoning.

 - speech, language, and attention deficits

 - growth failure

 - hearing loss

-is a decrease of red blood cells
+- anemia, which is a decrease of red blood cells

 - sleep problems